YashRawat21/Food-Fire/README.md

     <div classname = "shimmer-card"></div>
 })
 - above array.from method will create a array of length 15 and will return 15 simmer card;

+# Routing in Web App
+- There are two types of Routing in Web App
+- Client Side Routing
+- Server Side Side Routing

+- Server Side Routing -> is that when we made a network call and that page u have called is coming from server.

+- Client Side Routing -> is that when we don't make a network call.

+# React is a single page application
+- React is a single page application becoz it's just one page and component just get interchanged via Client Side Routing.